About Tokyo Tech

 Good afternoon, everyone.

-The Tokyo Tech community is pleased to welcome students, parents, family members, staff, and friends to the 2021 Spring Graduation Ceremony for master's and doctoral program students.
+The Tokyo Tech community is pleased to welcome students, parents, family members, staff, and friends to the 2022 Spring Graduation Ceremony for master's and doctoral program students.
 To begin with, I would like to acknowledge the outstanding graduates completing their degrees today.
-Despite the enormous challenges and unpredictable environment that have surrounded you for the past two years, you have attained successfully an important milestone in your lives.
-I realize that the COVID-19 pandemic has greatly overshadowed your time at Tokyo Tech, restricting—and for some, completely preventing—access to our physical campuses.
-You did not, however, let that stop you.
-Your unshakeable determination, individual and collective creativity, and adaptive resilience have been truly remarkable, and we celebrate together the culmination of your hard work.
-I want you to take pride in being members of Tokyo Tech's tenacious Class of 2021.
+Despite the enormous challenges and unpredictable environment that have emerged during your time at the Institute, you have all attained successfully an important milestone in your lives.
+In the face of rapid change and uncertainty, your unshakeable determination, individual and collective creativity, and adaptive resilience have been truly remarkable, and we celebrate together the culmination of your hard work.
+I am delighted to see so many of you here in person, and I want you all to take pride in being members of Tokyo Tech's tenacious Class of 2022.

 To the families, friends, and loved ones who have tirelessly offered their comfort and support: Thank you, on behalf of everyone at Tokyo Tech, for entrusting these individuals to us, and for everything you have done during these difficult times.

-On this special day, 1,574 students graduate from Tokyo Tech with master's degrees, 26 students complete their professional master's degrees, and 178 students earn their doctoral degrees.
-Graduates: Throughout your time at the Institute, you have explored not only your technical specializations, but also the humanities and social sciences, in order to formulate your own distinctive vision of the world.
-You have received advice from your trusted mentors and offered support to your peers through teamwork and collaboration that gave birth to fresh, innovative ideas and new value.
-You have persistently sought the questions and answers that define your path to new discoveries and a better, brighter future.
-I want to congratulate you for these efforts, encourage you to continue learning actively, and thank you for adding another unique page to the 141-year history of Tokyo Tech.
+On this special day, 1,588 students graduate from Tokyo Tech with master's degrees, 34 students complete their professional master's degrees, and 182 students earn their doctoral degrees.
+Graduates: Throughout your time at the Institute, you have explored not only your technical specializations, but also the liberal arts, humanities and social sciences, in order to formulate your own distinctive vision of the world.
+You have collaborated with your peers and trusted mentors to generate fresh, innovative ideas and new value.
+You have sought the questions and answers that define your path to new discoveries and a better, brighter future.
+I want to congratulate you for these efforts, and thank you for adding another unique page to the 142-year history of Tokyo Tech.

 Finally, I want to draw your attention to the Tokyo Tech Seal, the swallow by the window.
 This seal symbolizes the Institute as a hub of technical innovation from which the windows of the world open up to its members.
 You entered this window seeking knowledge, guidance, motivation, and excitement.
 Today, you are standing at this same window, facing the world, ready to take flight.